 Volunteering can play an important role in contributing to people’s subjective wellbeing and life satisfaction – for example, by helping to build social connections and giving a sense of purpose and belonging within their communities .
 Volunteering also contributes to skills development and strengthens social cohesion.
 However, while many people are willing, in principle, to volunteer, most do not .

-This indicator presents the proportion of those 15 years and over who had undertaken unpaid activities, by type (five types of unpaid work plus formal volunteering) as recorded in the 2013 population Census.
+This indicator presents the proportion of those 15 years and over who had undertaken unpaid activities, by type (five types of unpaid work plus formal volunteering) as recorded in the 2013 census.
 Unpaid activities are activities performed without payment, for people living either in the same household, or outside.

 The figure shows two different patterns for unpaid activities, by age group, in 2013.
 Firstly, for unpaid activities within the household, the proportions of those respondents 15 years and over who had undertaken these activities were highest in the middle age bands (25–34 years, 35–49 years, and 60–64 years) and lowest for the 15 to 24 years (youngest) and 65+ years (oldest) age groups.
 Secondly, for the activities outside of the household (such as traditional volunteering), the proportions of those respondents reporting having undertaken these types of unpaid activities generally increased with each age band (a positive association between age and volunteering).